sharkdp/great-puzzles/blindfolded-tricks/puzzle.md

 ## Puzzle two

 On one side of the table there are five dice which add up to 15.
 On the other side of the table there are another five dice which add up to 13.
+You don't know which side is which.
 Move some dice around so that the two sides of the table have equal sums.

 [See the solution](solution2.md)